Parliament Act 1911: Passage

 The Lords was now faced with the prospect of a Parliament Act, which had considerable support from the Irish Nationalists.
 A series of meetings between the Liberal government and Unionist opposition members was agreed.
 Twenty-one such meetings were held between 16 June and 10 November.
 The discussions considered a wide range of proposals, with initial agreement on finance bills and on a joint sitting of the Commons and the Lords as a means by which to enforce Commons superiority in controversial areas; the number of members of the Lords present would be limited so that a Liberal majority of fifty or more in the House of Commons could overrule the Lords.
 However, the issue of home rule for Ireland was the main contention, with Unionists looking to exempt such a law from the Parliament Act procedure by means of a general exception for "constitutional" or "structural" bills.
 The Liberals supported an exception for bills relating to the monarchy and Protestant succession, but not home rule.
 On 10 November, the discussions were declared to have failed.

 The government threatened another dissolution if the Parliament Act were not passed, and followed through on their threat when opposition in the Lords did not diminish.
 The December 1910 general election produced little change from January.
 The second dissolution of Parliament now seems to have been contrary to the wishes of Edward VII.
 Edward had died in May 1910 while the crisis was still in progress.
 His successor, George V, was asked if he would be prepared to create sufficient peers, which he would only do if the matter arose.
 This would have meant creating over 400 new Liberal peers.
 The King, however, demanded that the bill would have to be rejected at least once by the Lords before his intervention.
 Two amendments made by the Lords were rejected by the Commons, and opposition to the bill showed little sign of reducing.
 This led H. H. Asquith to declare the King's intention to overcome the majority in the House of Lords by creating sufficient new peers.
-The bill was finally passed in the Lords by 131 votes to 114 votes, a majority of 17.
+The bill was finally passed in the Lords on 11 August 1911, by 131 votes to 114, a majority of 17.
 This reflected a large number of abstentions.